CyberDay1/Origins-NeoTest/CONTRIBUTING.md

 Only the most recent zip in the folder is extracted.
 Gradle unpacks the datapack into `run/datapacks/origins-fabric/` automatically before the client launches.

+When the session ends, the build copies any `parity_report.json` and `parity_todo.json` files from `run/debug/` into `reports/parity/`.
+Review the archived reports and include them in your pull request so parity progress stays version-controlled.

 ## Submitting Your Pull Request

 - Provide clear descriptions of the changes made and the testing performed.